toolkit-for-ynab/toolkit-for-ynab/README.md

 - Add a button to collapse and expand all budget rows at the top of the budget screen.
 - Show a total of the selected transactions in the account view.
 - Make the Move money dialog larger to make more of it fit on the screen at once.
+- Add a setting to make enter just save the transaction when adding transactions.

 All of these are configurable with options in the extension options page.